dan-f/twinql/README.md

 - Be declarative
 - Work well with existing standards and tools
 - Make app-building easier
-- Support multiple persistence layers (in-memory, LDP, SPARQL, etc)
+- Support multiple persistence layers (in-memory, link following, SPARQL, etc)
 - Be implemented eventually on the server to improve performance when querying within a single domain and to reduce data being sent over the network